yifanwang97/Explainable-fuzzy-integral/README.md

 2) ChI-QP is a copy from https://github.com/B-Mur/choquet-integral.
 3) iCHIMP is a copy from https://github.com/aminb99/choquet-integral-NN.
 4) In ChI-DE, the implementation of the evolutionary algorithm is based on Geatpy: https://github.com/geatpy-dev/geatpy.
-5) FI-CNN is a copy from https://github.com/theavicaster/fuzzy-integral-cnn-fusion-3d-har.
+5) The implementation of FI-CNN is based on a TCSVT paper.
+The original code can be downloaded from https://github.com/theavicaster/fuzzy-integral-cnn-fusion-3d-har.

 ## Part 2: Explainability
 Please refer to the folder (i.e., 2_explainability).